Romero Pools Trail Details

 Final Thoughts on Romero Pools

-I wondered as I wandered off of the Romero Pools trail just what it was about this desert that ignited my hiking spirit twenty years earlier.
+I wondered as I wandered off of the Romero Pools trail just what it was about the Sonoran Desert that ignited my hiking spirit twenty years earlier.
 I was a peak bagger at first, trying to lay claim to every summit I could see.
+Then, I used Tucson hiking as training for places like Havasu Falls or Angels Landing.
 After a while, I realized that I just liked watching the diversity of life and land.
 I loved how the Sonoran Desert shifted in each season, responding to the increases of heat and water.
 I loved how fiercely independent yet interdependent each plant and animal was with each other.
 The enigma of Saguaros having thorns and housing birds at the same time made me respect the strength of and forgiveness of the powerful people in my life.
 The desert isn’t for the meek.
 It’s for the strong, and spiky who give their own brand of love.